jayshreeanand/stacks-watchdog/SETUP.md

    - For Ubuntu: `sudo apt install mongodb`
    - For Windows: Download and install from https://www.mongodb.com/try/download/community

-3. **Electroneum Wallet**
+3. **Sonic Wallet**
-   - You need a wallet with testnet ETN for contract deployment
+   - You need a wallet with testnet S for contract deployment

 ## Setup Steps